 So how to find that?

-Listen to yourself.
 Ask yourself when have you felt secure, happy, grounded?
 What do you ‘need’?
 What do you want?
 Perhaps it’s something that has always been there – during good and bad times – that perhaps you’ve tried to ignore or dismiss at certain points in your life, but which never totally goes away?
 Is it a place?
 A culture?
 A history or an environment?
-Is it co-created or is it your own place? … perhaps your own ‘safe place’ which you invite other people to when you are ready?
+Is it co-created or is it your own place? … Your own ‘safe place’ which you invite other people to when you are ready?
 Just by acknowledging it, you begin to find ‘home’ – though remember, the search has its own way of telling you what you need.